sebinbenjamin/node-aws-beanstalk-demo/README.md

 ### 3. Elastic Beanstalk CLI

 1. Install the EB CLI.
 Instructions can be found [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
-Go through the troubleshooting guide on their repo if you face any errors.
+You will need to also have  Go through the troubleshooting guide on their repo if you face any errors.
 2. Configure the Elastic Beanstalk CLI.
 Instructions can be found [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
 Run the command to configure the CLI

 ```sh